Meisterschueler/ogn-python/README.md

 	```
 	flask database import_ddb
 	```

+14. Optional: Use supervisord
+	You can use [Supervisor](http://supervisord.org/) to control the complete system.
+In the directory deployment/supervisor we have some configuration files to feed the database (ogn-feed), run the celery worker (celeryd), the celery beat (celerybeatd), the celery monitor (flower), and the python wsgi server (gunicorn).
+All files assume that we use a virtual environment in "/home/pi/ogn-python/venv".
+Please edit if necessary.

 There is also a [Vagrant](https://www.vagrantup.com/) environment for the development of ogn-python.
 You can create and start this virtual machine with `vagrant up` and login with `vagrant ssh`.
 The code of ogn-python will be available in the shared folder `/vagrant`.